CodeVibranium/Notes/Typescript/Typescript.md

 3. function
 4. classes

-## TS uses types to analyze errors and allows other engg to know what values are flowing aroun our codebase
+## TS uses types to analyze errors and allows other engg to know what values are flowing around our codebase

 ## Type Annotations